sebiniemann/Mantella/get-started.md

 layout: page
 category: get-started

-title: Getting started
+title: Get Started
 subtitle: First steps with Mantella, from download to productive usage.
 ---

 <div class="custom-callout custom-callout-warning" id="jquery-required">

-### Supported Operation systems
+### Is my OS supported?

-While we are personally favoring Unix and Linux variants – as well as Mac OS X – Mantella can also be installed in the same way on Windows platforms, provided all necessarily dependencies are installed.
+We are activly supporting all big operation systems (Unix and Linux variants, Mac OS X and Windows), provided all necessarily dependencies are installed.
 </div>